Legal services for expats in the Netherlands

 Beyond employment, contract law services can cover rental lease agreements, business contracts, or freelance contracts.
 If you're renting housing (see our Housing section for more) or starting a business, having a lawyer go over important documents provides peace of mind.
 They will be familiar with Dutch laws and can spot any hidden obligations or fees in contracts that you might overlook.

-Notaries & Official Documents
+Notaries & official documents

 In the Netherlands, certain transactions and documents require a civil law notary (notaris).
 A Dutch notary is a highly qualified legal professional, comparable to an attorney, who can prepare and certify official documents.
 For example, when buying property, both the buyer and seller will use the same notary to transfer the deed and handle the mortgage paperwork.
 Expats purchasing a home or setting up a business will need a notary's services.
 If you're settling in South Holland, you can find an expat-friendly notary in Rotterdam or The Hague to assist with property transfers, mortgage deeds, marriage or partnership contracts, wills, and other important documents.